-Commercial Aviation North Am erica
+Commercial Aviation North America

+For the For the Years Ended December 31,

+2018 2017 2016

+Aircraft online (at period end) 2,551 2,840 2,676

+Satellite 670 416 59

+ATG 1,881 2,424 2,617

+Total aircraft equivalents (average during the period) 2,818 2,835 2,629

+Net annualized average monthly service revenue per aircraft equivalent (net

+annualized ARPA) (in thousands) \$ 111 \$ 114 \$ 108

+Commercial Aviation Rest of World

 For the Years Ended December 31,

-2017 2016 2015
+2018 2017 2016

-Aircraft online (at period end) 2,840 2,676 2,387

-Total aircraft equivalents (average during the period) 2,835 2,629 2,274

-Satellite 256 67

-ATG 2,579 2,562

-Annualized average monthly service revenue per aircraft equivalent (ARPA)

-(in thousands) \$ 140 \$ 137 \$ 136

-Satellite (in thousands) 226

-ATG (in thousands) 132

-Gross passenger opportunity (GPO) (in thousands) 420,624 í 398,075 351,730

-Total average revenue per session (ARPS) \$ 10.33 \$ 12.31 \$ 12.74

-Connectivity take rate 8.3% 6.6% 6.29

-Commercial Aviation Rest of World

-Fo For the Years Ended December 31,

-2017 2 016 2 2015

-Aircraft online (at period end) 391 267 202
+Aircraft online (at period end) 589 391 267

-Aircraft equivalents (average during the period) 268 196 130
+Total aircraft equivalents (average during the period) 418 268 196

-Annualized ARPA (in thousands) \$ 214 \$ 159 \$ 127
+Net annualized ARPA (in thousands) \$ 149 \$ 192 \$ 137

 - Aircraft online.
 We define aircraft online as the total number of commercial aircraft on which our equipment is installed and service has been made commercially available as of the last day of each period presented.
 We assign aircraft to CA-NA or CA-ROW at the time of contract signing as follows: (i) all aircraft operated by North American airlines and under contract for ATG or ATG-4 service are assigned to CA-NA, (ii) all aircraft operated by North American airlines and under a contract for satellite service are assigned to CA-NA or CA-ROW based on whether the routes flown by such aircraft under the contract are anticipated to be predominantly within or outside of North America at the time the contract is signed, and (iii) all aircraft operated by non-North American airlines and under a contract are assigned to CA-ROW. - Aircraft equivalents.
-We define aircraft equivalents for a segment as the number of commercial aircraft online (as defined above) multiplied by the percentage of flights flown by such aircraft within the scope of that segment, rounded to the nearest whole aircraft and expressed as an average of the month end figures for each month in the period.
-This methodology takes into account the fact that during a particular period certain aircraft may fly routes outside the scope of the segment to which they are assigned for purposes of the calculation of aircraft online. - Annualized average monthly service revenue per aircraft equivalent ("ARPA").
-We define annualized ARPA as the aggregate service revenue plus monthly service fees, some of which are reported as a reduction to cost of service revenue for that segment for the period, divided by the number of months in the period, and further divided by the number of aircraft equivalents (as defined above) for that segment during the period, which is then annualized and rounded to the nearest thousand.
-Annualized Satellite ARPA is calculated based on satellite revenue and satellite aircraft equivalents, within that segment.
-Annualized ATG ARPA is calculated based on ATG revenue and ATG aircraft equivalents.
+We define aircraft equivalents for a segment as the number of commercial aircraft online (as defined above) multiplied by the percentage of flights flown by such aircraft within the scope of that segment, rounded to the nearest whole aircraft and expressed as an average of the month-end figures for each month in the period.
+This methodology takes into account the fact that during a particular period certain aircraft may fly routes outside the scope of the segment to which they are assigned for purposes of the calculation of aircraft online.